Fiona-T/world-happiness-data/README.md

 ## Deployment
 ---
 ### Gitpod - during development
+The application was developed on Gitpod, using GitHub for version control and hosting the repository.
+The repository for this project, and the associated workspace, was created from the [Code Institute Python Project tempate](https://github.com/Code-Institute-Org/python-essentials-template), which enables the final application to be displayed in a mock terminal once deployed to Heroku.
+-   During development, code was written in the Gitpod workspace and the application was previewed in the Terminal in Gitpod, using the command `python3 -run.py` (with `run.py` being the name of the python file containing the application code).
+- Libraries used in the application (which are then imported in the .py file) were installed by typing the relevant install command (as per library documentation) in the terminal, e.g. `pip3 install termcolor`, where termcolor is the name of the library being installed
+-   Files and code were added to the staging area in Gitpod using the command `git add .` and commited using `git commit -m "commit message"`.
+-   Commited changes were then pushed to GitHub using the `git push` command.
 ### Deployment to Heroku
 ### Forking the GitHub Repository
 ### Cloning the GitHub Repository